turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 end
 ```

-**Turn and Talk**: What will happen when this code runs?
+**Breakout Chat**: What will happen when this code runs?
 What will the return value be?

 <br>
 <br>